nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 .Format: `edit INDEX [i/NRIC] [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [d/DRUGALLERGY] [g/GENDER] [ad/DOCTOR] [t/TAG]…​ [m/MEDICINE]…​`

+💡**Tip**:
-* You can remove all the patient’s tags/medicine by typing t/ or m/ respectively, without specifying any tags/medicine after it.
+<br/>You can remove all the patient’s tags/medicine by typing t/ or m/ respectively, without specifying any
+tags/medicine after it.

 Examples:

 * `edit 1 p/91234567 e/johndoe@example.com` edit the phone number and email address of the patient at index 1 to be 91234567 and johndoe@example.com respectively.

 ### Deleting a patient record: `delete`